 The following shows some simple examples of patch processing.
-See the proc module documentation for a list of processing functions.
+See the proc module for a list of all processing functions.

 Basic